Yashwant00CR7/Among-AI/README.md

 ## 🕵️‍♂️ About The Project

-**Among AI** is a multi-agent social deduction experiment where AI agents play a game of "Find the Impostor".
+**Among AI** is a cutting edge social deduction simulation where AI agents converse to find the impostor.
+Users can assign specific LLMs (GPT-5, o1, Claude 3.7, etc.) to different agents and provide their own topics, identifying if smart models can spot the traitor or weaker models.
+Built with React 19, TypeScript, and the Vercel AI Gateway.

 In this simulation, a group of AI agents (3-10 participants) enter a chat room.
 - **Majority are "Smart"** (running on high-fidelity models like GPT-5, o1, Claude Opus, or Gemini 1.5 Pro).